krvaibhaw/sentanceparser/README.md

 4. Output after parsing

 	Parsed sentance along with the derivation tree
-	Sample output can be accessed in samples section.
+	<br>Sample output can be accessed in samples section.

 <br>
 Feel free to follow along the code provided along with mentioned comments for